lh3/pangene/README.md

 ## Introduction

-Pangene is a command-line tool to construct a pangenome gene graph where a node repsents a marker gene and an edge between two nodes indicates their genomic adjaceny on input genomes.
+Pangene is a command-line tool to construct a pangenome gene graph.
+In this graph, a node repsents a marker gene and an edge between two genes indicates their genomic adjaceny on input genomes.
 Pangene takes the [miniprot][mp] alignment between one protein set and multiple genomes and outputs a graph in the GFA format.
 It attempts to reduce the redundancy in input proteins and to filter spurious alignments while preserving close but non-identical paralogs.
 The output graph can be visualized in generic GFA viewers such as [BandageNG][bandage].
 Users can also extract small subgraphs with [gfatools][gfatools] and display with a simple [online GFA viewers][gfaview] which have recently been updated to support the pangene output.

+Bacterial pangenome tools such as [panaroo][panaroo] often leverage gene graphs to build bacterial pangenomes.
+Pangene is different in that it uses miniprot to infer gene models and works with large Eukaryotic pangenomes.
+Pangene has been used to build a gene graph for ~150 complete *Mycobacterium tuberculosis* genomes with CD-HIT clusters as input, but the quality of the output graph has not been carefully evaluated.

 Pangene is a **work-in-progress**.
+It may not be properly handling subtle details during graph construction.
 Please create an issue if you see bugs or questionable subgraphs.

 ## Limitations